OpenCDSS/cdss-rest-services-examples/README.md

 The following should be considered when using web services:

 * Web services are convenient because public access to HydroBase can be provided without installing a local HydroBase database.
-However, Web services are typically slower than direct database queries because of layers of communication and data formatting.
+However, web services are typically slower than direct database queries because of layers of communication and data formatting.
-Therefore, heavy data users should consider breaking workflows into a download step, and separate processing step that can be rerun without having to download data again.
+Therefore, heavy data users should consider breaking workflows into a download step and separate processing step that can be rerun without having to download data again.
+The second step would need to be able to read the file format saved in the first step.
-* Web services are a "snapshot in time".
+* Web services provide a "snapshot in time".
 Therefore, if it is important to have a timestamped version of the data, downloaded files should be saved to a local computer with an appropriate date.
-* Software that has traditionally used HydroBase data, such as TSTool and StateDMI, may not be able to provide the same features because web services do not provide all needed data.
+* Software that has traditionally used HydroBase data, such as TSTool and StateDMI, may not be able to provide the same features for web service data because web services do not provide all needed data.
 It is expected that web services will be enhanced over time and will allow such tools to offer web services as an option for data access.
 * Like any website, web services may at times experience downtime.
 * Changes to web services may impact software that uses the web services.
-However, because the web service API is documented, such impacts should be relatively easy to troubleshoot.
+However, because the web service [API is documented](https://dwr.state.co.us/rest/get/help), such impacts should be relatively easy to troubleshoot.

 ## Examples ##